 Horses should receive diet that is high in forage but at the same time provides him with the complete nutritional requirements.
 If horses are not given forage, behaviors such as wood chewing may develop.
 If it is difficult to let your horse graze freely on a pasture, provide him small, frequent meals instead of bulk feedings.

 Training a horse to be well-mannered is a good idea, but it also depends on the type of training being used.
-Owners should decide which methodis to be used, making sure it benefits both the owner and the animal.
-Several training methods are available but it is a good idea to choose ones that favors positive reinforcement.
+Owners should decide which method is to be used.
+Making sure it benefits both the owner and the animal.
+Several training methods are available.
+However it is a good idea to choose ones that favors positive reinforcement.

 Explore Potential Digestive Health Problems in Poorly-Behaved Horse